 It is sensible to require regular club drivers to undergo CRB checks and to verify that they have appropriate insurance cover.

-Click here for information to how to get and the application procedure for an CRB clearance.
+Click here for information to how to get and the application procedure for an DBS clearance.

-Only use reputable outside transport companies with all necessary insurance and CRB cleared staff.
+Only use reputable outside transport companies with all necessary insurance and DBS cleared staff.

 Suitable specimen transport permission forms can be found on the Sample Forms page.